isabelliu0/tamp_physical_improvisation/README.md

 # Shortcut Learning for Abstract Planning

 A shortcut learning framework for improving Task and Motion Planning (TAMP) through learned dynamic shortcuts using model-free Reinforcement Learning (RL).
-This version is for anonymous code supplement for NeurIPS 2025 submission.
+This version is for the anonymous code supplement for the NeurIPS 2025 submission.

 ## Requirements

 - Python 3.11+
-- PyBullet
-- Tested on MacOS
+- Tested on MacOS and Ubuntu 22.04

 ## Installation